xtgg4310/AquaScan/README.md

 * CUDA Version: 12.1
 * Opencv-python: 4.8.1.78

-If you want to control scanning sonar (Ping 360) to collect data by yourselves, you should install the brping packages by running the command below:
+To control scanning sonar (Ping 360) to collect data by yourself, you should install the brping packages by running the command below:
 ```bash
 pip install --user bluerobotics-ping --upgrade
 ```